bacharakis/oi-website/README.md

-A static website for the Open Innovation team.
-The contents of the repository should be placed at the root of the webserver.
+Install Gems required to compile project
+`bundle install`

+Then run `bundle exec jekyll serve` to develop on localhost.

+Once completed run `bundle exec jekyll build` to build in production mode.
+The contents of the _site folder can we uploaded to the server.

+The config.yml file contains important information, such the baseurl and url of the website.